nguyentbanh/Crunchy/README.md

     Options:

         -V, --version         output the version number
         -p, --pass <s>        The password.
         -u, --user <s>        The e-mail address or username.
         -c, --cache           Disables the cache.
         -m, --merge           Disables merging subtitles and videos.
         -e, --episodes <s>    Episode list.
-Read documentation on how to use -f, --format <s>      The subtitle format.
-(Default: ass) -o, --output <s>      The output path.
+Read documentation on how to use -f, --format <s>      The subtitle format. (default: ass) -o, --output <s>      The output path.
-       -s, --series <s>      The series override.
+        -s, --series <s>      The series name override.
-       -n, --filename <s>    The name override.
+        -n, --nametmpl <s>    Output name template (default: {SERIES_TITLE} - s{SEASON_NUMBER}e{EPISODE_NUMBER} - [{TAG}])
-       -t, --tag <s>         The subgroup.
-(Default: CrunchyRoll) (default: CrunchyRoll) -r, --resolution <s>  The video resolution.
-(Default: 1080 (360, 480, 720, 1080)) (default: 1080) -g, --rebuildcrp      Rebuild the crpersistant file.
+        -t, --tag <s>         The subgroup. (default: CrunchyRoll) -r, --resolution <s>  The video resolution. (valid: 360, 480, 720, 1080) (default: 1080) -b, --batch <s>       Batch file (default: CrunchyRoll.txt) --verbose             Make tool verbose
-       -b, --batch <s>       Batch file (default: CrunchyRoll.txt) --verbose             Make tool verbose
+        --rebuildcrp          Rebuild the crpersistant file.
-       --retry <i>           Number or time to retry fetching an episode.
-Default: 5 (default: 5) -h, --help            output usage information
+        --retry <i>           Number or time to retry fetching an episode. (default: 5) -h, --help            output usage information

 #### Batch-mode

 When no sequence of series addresses is provided, the batch-mode source file will be read (which is *CrunchyRoll.txt* in the current work directory.
-Each line in this file is processed contain the URL of a series and can support some of the command line paramter (like *-e*).
+Each line in this file is processed contain the URL of a series and can support some of the command line parameter (like `-e`).
 This makes it ideal to manage a large sequence of series addresses.

 #### Examples